Q: Hi Nick, thanks for talking with us. Could you tell us a bit about remyelination?

 It all comes back to what the objective of the clinical trial is.
 Most of these trials are seeking to demonstrate whether the drugs have a biological effect in humans.
 If the answer is yes, they need to be tested in large clinical trials which will undoubtedly include people with progressive MS. For this comparatively small trial, we think it's best to do that in a small number of people with relapsing MS first.

-Q: If these trials are successful, how long do you think it will be until we see drugs that promote remyelination on the market?
+How long will it be until we see remyelination treatments on the market?

-The question of how long is hard to answer.
-However, the benefit of ‘repurposed’ drugs, which covers things like Metformin, the diabetes drug and Clemastine, the antihistamine, is that they're already licensed so we know they're safe for people.
-If they're shown to be effective in clinical trials then there aren't perhaps as many barriers to their being introduced to the MS community as with a completely new drug that's not been tested before in people.
+This is a hard question to answer.
+However, the benefit of ‘repurposed' drugs, which covers things like Metformin and Clemastine is that they're already licensed for other conditions, so we know they're safe for people.
+If they're shown to be effective in clinical trials then there aren't as many barriers to their being introduced to the MS community as with a completely new drug that's not been tested before in people.

 Unfortunately, the trials that I've mentioned do take some time.
 For example, I don't anticipate that the CCMR2 trial will have results for a couple of years and the Covid-19 pandemic has delayed things significantly for us too.
 However, we do hope to be starting this in the first quarter of 2021.

-As mentioned, there are also some unanswered questions as we don't know exactly who's going to benefit most from these drugs.
-We hope everyone, but don't know that.
-We don't know when they should be given, whether it be continuously, at impulses or just after relapse.
+There are also some unanswered questions as we don't know exactly who's going to benefit most from these drugs.
+We hope everyone will, but we don't know that.
+We don't know when the drugs should be given, whether it be continuously, at intervals or just after relapse.
 We don't yet have all the answers, but the positive news is that there are people working on them.

 Despite these challenges, it's now looking increasingly likely that a remyelination treatment for MS is a matter of when, rather than if.
-It really is an exciting time for the MS community, I feel.
+It really is an exciting time for the MS community.